Functional

 Apply the default traceTorch smooth spike function.

-sigmoid4x is a steeper sigmoid used to turn membrane distance from threshold into a differentiable firing probability.
-SNN firing layers pass values such as mem - threshold + bias through this function before applying their quant_fn.
+sigmoid4x is a steeper sigmoid used to turn membrane distance from threshold into a differentiable firing intensity.
+SNN firing layers pass values such as mem - threshold + bias through this function to decide how much charge to emit and reset.

 Parameters: